Dawn Wells, Mary Ann on 'Gilligan's Island,' dies of Covid-19 complications at 82 - KION546

 Dawn Wells, Mary Ann on ‘Gilligan’s Island,’ dies of Covid-19 complications at 82

-Dawn Wells, who played the loveable castaway Mary Ann Summers on “Gilligan’s Island,” died in Los Angeles on Wednesday from Covid-19 complications, her publicist Harlan Boll confirmed to CNN.
+Dawn Wells, who played the lovable castaway Mary Ann Summers on “Gilligan’s Island,” died in Los Angeles on Wednesday from Covid-19 complications, her publicist Harlan Boll confirmed to CNN.

 She was 82.

-Born in Reno, Nevada, she represented her home state in the Miss America pageant in 1959.
+Born in Reno, Nevada, Wells represented her home state in the Miss America pageant in 1959.

-She later beat out 350 other actresses to nab the role of girl-next-door Mary Ann on “Gilligan’s Island.”
+She beat out 350 other actresses to nab the role of girl-next-door Mary Ann on “Gilligan’s Island,” which aired on CBS from 1964 to 1967 and later in syndication.

 “A misconception is that we must be wealthy, rolling in the dough, because we got residuals.
 We didn’t really get a dime,” she said.
 “I think my salary — of course, I was low on the totem pole, Ginger (Tina Louise) and Thurston (Jim Backus) got more — was $750 a week.
 Sherwood Schwartz, our producer, reportedly made $90 million on the reruns alone!”

-She starred in more han 150 TV shows, seven motion pictures including “Winterhawk” (which she also narrated) and more than 60 productions on and off Broadway.
+She starred in more than 150 TV shows, seven motion pictures including “Winterhawk” (which she also narrated) and more than 60 productions on and off Broadway.

 Beyond acting, Wells also served as a producer, author, journalist, motivational speaker, teacher, humanitarian, spokesperson and chairwoman of the Terry Lee Wells Foundation, an organization for women and children in northern Nevada, as well as running her Film Actors Boot Camp for seven years in Idaho.